 After building a carpentry school in a Ugandan slum community, Jonny knew he wanted to work in a role that would make things better for people.
-After researching in-demand jobs a few years later, he decided UX was a career path aligned with his passion for creating positive change in the world.
+After researching in-demand jobs a few years later, he decided UX design was a career path aligned with his passion for creating positive change in the world.

 He told us how our courses helped him move from carpentry to UX.